 Our Learning Center (Library) is open to students throughout the school day.
-When using the Learning Center, students must show their student ID and the teacher's classroom pass.
+When using the Learning Center, students must have a hall pass.
 Students are permitted to use the Learning Center during one period each week.
 If a student needs additional library time during that week the student should see the library staff for a special access pass.
 In order to provide an appropriate atmosphere for reading, study or research, students are expected to adhere to the following rules:

-- 1. Talking should be kept to a minimum.
-Conversations necessary for completing activities should be in a "twelveinch" voice. - 2.
-Follow the directions of the library staff for seating after book exchange. - 3.
-Keep water bottles on the floor.
+- 1. Students' behavior and voice level should be appropriate to avoid distraction to other students, groups or classes using the library. - 2.
+Follow the directions of the library staff.

-To borrow materials, a student must present his/her student ID at the circulation desk.
+3. Keep water bottles on the floor to avoid spills on books.

+Students may borrow materials at the circulation desk any time the library is open.
 The card number, title information, and due date will be stored in the computer.
 Students may borrow two (2) books at a time.
 Most books and paperbacks circulate for two (2) weeks.
 Students may renew most books and paperbacks ONE TIME.
 If a student requires additional time, s/he may ask the library staff for an additional renewal.
 The books will only be renewed a second time if it is with the student at the time of the request.